top of page

 Weathered Yet Enduring by Karen Armstrong

 Back home, my husband and I have been slowly working through the process of clearing the possessions left after seasons of loss.
-One drawer at a time, we’ve been releasing what no longer serves - Inspired and guided by the book, The Gentle Art of Swedish Death Cleaning.
+One drawer at a time, we’ve been releasing what no longer serves us.
+Inspired and guided by the book, The Gentle Art of Swedish Death Cleaning, we are learning to let go.

-Sunflowers, a weathered ship, and a lighter home - each carries the same quiet truth: change is inevitable.
-Some changes bring bright beginnings.
-Others ask us to grieve or release.
-All of them invite us to keep turning toward what matters most.
+Sunflowers, a weathered ship, and a lighter home—each carries the same quiet truth: change is inevitable.
+Some changes bring bright beginnings, while others ask us to grieve or release.
+All of them invite us to keep turning toward what matters most in our lives.

 Making Room for Change from the Seasonal Library